-50% of the employees in Nordea Eiendomskreditt and 50% of the members of the management Group are female.
-Also the Board composition at the end of 2021 is a 50% split between women and men.
-The Board and management take a proactive approach to promoting equal opportunity in the Company.
-The Company follows the Nordea group's guidelines and regulations concerning corporate social responsibility, including those relating to discrimination/diversity and ethics.
+48% of the employees in Nordea Eiendomskreditt and 57% of the members of the management group were female at the end of 2022.
+Board composition at the end of 2022 is made up of 4 women and 3 men.
+The Board and management take a proactive approach to promoting equal opportunity in the company.
+The company follows the Nordea Group's guidelines and regulations concerning corporate social responsibility, including those relating to discrimination/diversity and ethics.